Cinderella (2015 American film): Theatrical

 The film had its world premiere on February 13, 2015, at the 65th Berlin International Film Festival, and was released on March 13, 2015.
 Theatrically, it was accompanied by Walt Disney Animation Studios' short film Frozen Fever, featuring the characters from Frozen.
 On February 10, 2015, IMAX Corporation and Disney announced plans to digitally re-master the film into the IMAX format and release it in IMAX theaters globally on the scheduled release date.

-In September 2020, the film returned to theaters in the United Kingdom following their reopening from closure due to the COVID-19 pandemic.

 Home media

 Walt Disney Studios Home Entertainment released Cinderella on Blu-ray combo pack, Digital HD, DVD, and "Disney Movies Anywhere" on September 15, 2015.
 Blu-ray bonus features include an alternate opening, the Frozen Fever short, and the featurettes: "Staging The Ball", "Ella's Furry Friends", "A Fairy Tale Comes to Life", and "Costume Test Fun".
 Five deleted scenes with an introduction by Kenneth Branagh are included exclusively on Disney Movies Anywhere.
 The film debuted in second place on the home media sales charts behind Furious 7.
 Cinderella was released on 4K Blu-ray on June 25, 2019.

 In October 2014, a licensing agreement between Disney and Turner Broadcasting was announced, in which Cinderella would premiere across Turner's cable network portfolio (including TBS and TNT) in the Spring of 2017.
 The film had its network television premiere on TBS on August 13, 2017.
-The film aired on ABC’s Wonderful World of Disney programming block on January 19, 2021.
+The film also premiered on Disney Channel on August 14, 2018.
+The film aired on ABC's Wonderful World of Disney programming block on January 19, 2021.